 Access was given by providing copies to requesters in fifteen cases and one in electronic format.
 For these 16 requests, 10040 pages were processed and 7973 were all or partially disclosed.

 The ATIP Coordinator determines, on a case-by-case basis the fee to be charged for an extensive or complex request.

-During the period covered by this report, there was no occasion for the ATIP Office to recommend that the Director General, Corporate Services waive the requirement to pay fees other than the application fees.
+During the period covered by this report, there were four occasions for the ATIP Office to recommend that the Director General, Corporate Services waive the requirement to pay the application fees.

 6. Informal requests

-During the reporting period, one request was treated informally.
+During the reporting period, three requests were treated informally.